mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 jupyter notebook
 ```

 The command opens Jupyter in a browser tab.
-Navigate to a preferred folder in which to create this new dashboard.
+Use the UI to navigate to a preferred folder in which to create this new dashboard.

 Create a new `Python 3 (ipykernel)` Notebook from the "New" dropdown.
 Confirm your Vizro installation by typing the following into a cell in the Notebook and running it.